rails/webpacker/README.md

 is turned into their own output files (or entry points, as Webpack calls it).

-Suppose you want to change the source directory from `app/javascript` to `frontend` and output to `assets/packs` this is how you would do it:
+Suppose you want to change the source directory from `app/javascript` to `frontend` and output to `assets/packs`.
+This is how you would do it:

 ```yml
 # config/webpacker.yml